aaron-lebo/dissent/README.md

 I really, really want to hear from people, if such a system is at all feasible I want to help make it happen.

-I want to thank the kind anonymous soul who donated 1 Namecoin on #namecoin several nights back.
+I want to thank the kind anonymous soul who donated 1 Namecoin on #namecoin.
 You made this possible.
-Below are a few of my addresses for different cryptos, if you would like to tip a few cents, I would be very grateful.

-114nsPGhJ9wN8QoA4RDGvgrouR9M8xi43V

-LccGuFx4T7Kwyt6LGHCYFTWSoyXPhiNW4v

-PCEarGJWko7WDr4YwudtZyXfpykBmHqU2F